nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
-   1. Edit the `userdata.json` or `addressbook.json` to have erroneous values.
+1. Dealing with missing/corrupted data files (Can be simulated by edited `addressbook.json` or `userdata.json` to have erroneous values)
-   2. When this happens, just delete the files and start on a fresh file, or you can try to salvage it by trying to ascertain the bug.
+   1. When this happens, just delete the files and start on a fresh file, or you can try to salvage it by trying to ascertain the bug.

 ## **Appendix: Effort**